Kondapalli Fort: Structure

 The fort, which has a very picturesque sight, has three successive entry gates.
 The main entrance gate is called the ‘Dargha Darwaja’ built with single block of granite.
 It is 12 ft wide and 15 ft high.
 Its name is derived from the tomb or dargha of Gulab Shah, who was killed in battle here.
 Besides Darhgha Darwaza, another entrance gate called the Golconda Darwaza is located on the other end of the hill, which leads to Jaggaiahpet village.
 The fortified wall has towers and battlements.

 At the far end of the fort there is the Tanisha Mahal or Palace, perched on a crest between two hills.
 The palace had many chambers on the ground floor and a huge hall on the upper floor.
 In addition, there are several buildings still standing in the fort, which are ruins.

 There is deep reservoir near the palace, which is sourced by a spring.
 The water in the reservoir is said to be very cold and to cause fever.
 There are numerous other water tanks in the fort area, which go dry during the summer months.
 An old granary now in ruins, beyond the reservoir, is inhabited by bats.

 An English barrack is still standing in the fort area, which has eight large rooms, apart from a house in an annex.
 An English cemetery is also seen in the fort.

 Restoration works

 The Archeological Department of Andhra Pradesh has undertaken restoration and renovation works of the fort and the structures located within its precincts.
 The works cover improving link road to the fort from the National Highway, strengthening and restoring of historical walls, restoration of Jail Khana (prison house), Koneru pond and Museum, building a ropeway up to the hill, construction of inner roads, providing basic amenities such as three-phase power supply, drinking water and toilets, landscaping and setting up food courts.
-The museumcontains relics found at that place along with display of Kondapalli Toys and lot of Historical references.
+The museum contains relics found at that place along with display of Kondapalli Toys and lot of Historical references.
+An advanced projection mapping with graphic, animation, and laser displays is used to tell the history of fort, utilising the irregular landscapes, ruins, and buildings present in the fort as a screen.
+It was launched in 2019.